 10. Portraits of Maerten Soolmans and Oopjen Coppit by Rembrandt van Rijn — $180 Million

-In 2016, Portraits of Maerten Soolmans and Oopjen Coppit, two exceptional full-length portraits by Rembrandt, were jointly acquired by the Rijksmuseum and the Louvre for a total of $180 million.
-This unprecedented collaboration between two of the world’s leading museums underscores the significance of these works within art history and the legacy of Dutch Golden Age painting.
+In 2016, Portraits of Maerten Soolmans and Oopjen Coppit, two exceptional full-length portraits by Rembrandt, were jointly acquired by the Rijksmuseum and the Louvre for a combined $180 million.
+The collaboration between two of the world’s preeminent museums was unprecedented, and it speaks volumes about the significance of these works within art history and the legacy of Dutch Golden Age painting.

-The high sale price reflects both the rarity of Rembrandt’s full-length portraits and his enduring influence on Western art.
-The acquisition ensures that these masterpieces remain publicly accessible, preserving a vital part of Dutch and European cultural heritage.
+The price reflects both the rarity of Rembrandt’s full-length portraits and his enduring influence on Western art.
+The joint acquisition ensures these masterpieces stay publicly accessible, preserving a vital piece of Dutch and European cultural heritage for future generations.

 Portraits of Maerten Soolmans and Oopjen Coppit by Rembrandt van Rijn